girol/dotfiles/README.md

 Since I maintain 3 machines to work, I automated my installation to reflect the same environment in all of them.

-The idea is to create installable "modules" highly customizable.
+The idea is to create highly customizable installable "modules".

-It used to host only my `.vimrc`, but maintain other packages, other languages and remember what to install, was a pain.
+It used to host only my `.vimrc`, but maintain other packages, other languages and remember what to install was a pain.

 **Linux Distribution:** Ubuntu flavors (Depends on the weather)